 So, you’re contemplating locking your hair and trying to decide which method is best.

 You may be wondering IF you should do it because others have put doubt and fear in your mind.

-Or, perhaps you’re wondering if you’ll look okay with them, if you’re head’s too big, or if you’ll have trouble getting a man or woman and so on.
+Or, perhaps you’re wondering if you’ll look okay with them, if your head’s too big, or if you’ll have trouble getting a man or woman and so on.

 I know because I had those same concerns myself before I made my final decision!

 What to do BEFORE Deciding to Lock Up